adorsys/didcomm-mediator-rs/generic-server/README.md

-# sample-pop-server
+# generic-server
-This project builds a sample did:web-compatible server that can prove possession of the secrets paired with its DID document.
+This server aggregates features provided by configurable plugins.